szepnorbee/Night-light-Dimmer/README.md

 Night light Dimmer

-Simple night light controler to control one led strip only with one button.
+Simple night light controling logic to control one led strip only with one button.

 Advantages:
 - PWM controlled brightness in 255 step